Monday, November 7, 2011

 Quick Tips/Extensions

-• To include estimation and time concepts, have your child count how many words he or she has to Read and Run with and then decide how long he or she thinks it will take to complete the task.
-Use a timer or count to see how long it actually does.
+• To include estimation and time concepts, have your child count how many words he or she has to read and run with and then decide how long he or she thinks it will take to complete the task.
+Use a timer or count to see how long your child actually takes.

-• To add fine motor and spelling skills in, have your child make a set of cards for you to label the house with.
+• To add fine motor and spelling skills in, have your child make a set of cards for you to use to read and run with or give your child blank cards and have him or her run to label objects you call out by writing the labels and dropping them near the objects.

 • To encourage more vestibular and proprioceptive input, add another guideline to each round of the game played, such as, “You must hop (skip, gallop, slither, jump, crawl) around as quickly as possible to place these labels on things in our home.